Cloud Hypervisor v0.9.0 Released!

 The guest can now use Intel SGX if the host supports it.
 Details can be found in the dedicated SGX documentation.

-Sandbox Improvements
+Seccomp Sandbox Improvements

-which result in the logging of requests that would have otherwise been denied to further aid development.
+The most frequently used virtio devices are now isolated with their own seccomp filters.
+It is also now possible to pass --seccomp=log which result in the logging of requests that would have otherwise been denied to further aid development.

 Notable Bug Fixes